 MILK FOR MEMORY

-Guess what guys?
-If you stopped drinking milk and consuming dairy products as a young adult, the VERY important glia in your brain will begin to not function well.
+If you stopped drinking milk and consuming dairy products as a young adult, the VERY important glia in your brain most likely began to not function well and became worse over the years.
+When you begin to notice memory disfunction, it may already be too late to remedy the situation.

 Without glial cells, the neurons in the brain have poor connections and nutrition.
 The glia cells allow for more complete connections between neurons to allow for the passage of nutrients and energy.
 What you are or all that you have become originated in your brain which controls memory, thoughts, senses, voluntary and involuntary functions, motion, etc. If those brain connections decrease because of weakening glia due to lack of calcium, you may have memory loss and the onset of Alzheimers disease,, depression, sleeplessness, etc. You will no longer be "you."

 I have had persons ask me why my memory is so phenomenal.
 Until I found out the connection between the active glial cells, their relationship to the communications within the brain, and calcium being one of their main needs to function correctly, I didn't know.
 Now I do know.
 I normally drink about 2-gallons of milk a week.
 Love the stuff.
 I also consume lots of cheese.
-In the fiction MINDREACHER book I wrote (but have not yet published), I based the telepathy ability of my main character on an over abundance of her glial cells.
+In the exciting adventure novel I wrote, MINDREACHER, I based the telepathy ability of my main character on an over abundance of her glial cells.
 Of course that character craves milk as part of her personality to support the glia.
 She doesn't know why, just that she feels the urge to drink a lot of milk.
 I guess in that way her character is based partly on my milk-drinking habits.
 I wonder if the calcium needing glia create an urge to consume milk?

 I read a study several years ago concerning the diets of grade school students when they were given free choice in their lunch diet.
 Student diets were meticulously followed and recorded for one year.
 The study found that although the food consumed may not have been daily or weekly sound diets, over time, the students ate what was needed for correct nourishment of their body during the year.
 They evidently craved what they needed and their diets changed accordingly.
 So maybe this craving for milk is natural.